abelyoshuara/ears/README.md

 ![Presentasi Capstone (9)](https://github.com/abelyoshuara/ears-project/assets/128933031/50a194ff-b7ab-4081-9904-b85325b4e0da)

-The hyperparameters and adjusting the epoch size for second model, this the last result we can outcome
+*To optimize the performance of the second model, hyperparameters are adjusted and the epoch size is modified.
+After several iterations, the final results are obtained.*

 ![Presentasi Capstone (10)](https://github.com/abelyoshuara/ears-project/assets/128933031/fce44b51-35a6-4bd2-a29b-5bbee65644f3)